 Oxford Seminars review, submitted by Claire.

-I took the online class with an in-class component because I wanted teaching hours under my belt before I took to real life classrooms and paid work.
+I took the online class with an in-class component because I wanted some teaching hours under my belt before I took to real-life classrooms and paid work.
 I now know that the in-class component isn’t necessary, despite Oxford Seminars claiming on their website that purely online TEFL courses are not worth the paper they are written on.
 This isn’t true because at the school where I was teaching there were quite a few teachers there with purely online TEFL certifications.
-Still though, I enjoyed this course and I really enjoyed the teaching part.
-It does feel really good to put in practice what you have been taught.
+Still, though, I enjoyed this course and I really enjoyed the teaching part.
+It does feel really good to put into practice what you have been taught.

 The Oxford Seminars program was a good TEFL program for a good price, considering all that it contained.
 If I had to do it all over again, I probably would take this course.

 New!
 Click here for the online TEFL/TESOL international certification course Teachers’ Choice Award winner.
 International Online TEFL/TESOL course certification at its best.